Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Magic System/Magic System.md

 - are created by patterns, fractals, and logic but have asymptotic limits to how much a [[Sign-System]] can hold
 ### [[Ikon Ѱ]]
 Signa-Field Binding
-when Signa is bound to a field, it will adopt properties based on the particle or waveform and will gain specific behaviors depending on the properties of that field.
+when [[Signa]] is bound to a field, it will adopt properties based on the particle or waveform and will gain specific behaviors depending on the properties of that field.
 Signa will decay into the fundamental particles of that field
 Signa particle changes properties with the information it is bound to, It is extremely stable and evenly distributes itself in a given area, it's everywhere at any given time but the concentration can vary based on the particles it is interacting with it can change one form of energy into another, Ie. absorbing energy in the form of heat and then releasing it in the form of radiation or an electromagnetic field, these transfers are not always 100% efficient and will cause excitations in other fields, or will transfer energy into nearby particles
-Signa when bound a field, it tends to spread out, allowing the density to match the amount of energy-mass content in a set area.
+Signa when bound a field, it tends to spread out, allowing the density to match the amount of energy-mass content in the area.
 Energy can be stored in the bonds between Signa and other particles, the amount of energy a Signa bond can hold is dependent on the energy-mass content of the system it is bound to
 - the higher the wave length an Ikon has, the more information it can bind to